I started playing in the massive, on-line, multi-player

 share the same adventures.
 In these shared adventures each character

-challenge to the intellect, to reflexes, to character building (called
+iss a challenge to the intellect, to reflexes, and to character

-saying, " Kill more!
-I need the bodies."
-He resurrects these as zombie-like old soldiers.
+always saying, Kill more!
+I need the bodies.
+He resurrects

+of fade away like old soldiers.
 I should mention that there are a

 You bring your character along through various hairy adventures of

 gradually increasing difficulty.
 You fight your way through all kinds

 of terrain, The scenery and graphics in the game are gorgeous.
 You

 go through the fire-blasted landscapes of post-searing Ascalon, through

 the wintry Shiverpeaks fighting Ice Imps, or through Kryta, a semi-forested

 area.
 Then, theres the jungle where there are poisonous spiders